 When I discovered Star was having an affair just 18 months into our marriage I was distraught.
 I could barely contain the rage and anger.
 The thought of my wife being with another man made me want to vomit, scream, crawl in a hole, and lash out in anger….all at the same time.
+I never thought I would forgive her.

 I didn’t think I, much less my marriage, would ever recover.